min2ha/ukwa-site/content/target/43292/index.en.md

   "subject": "EU Referendum"
 }

-# Glastonbury Festival: Michael Eavis: Why you should vote to remain in

 Article on the website of the Gastonbury Festival 2016 by the festival organiser presenting an argument for remaining in the EU.